Maidan casualties: History

 On the morning of 20 February, riot police massed at the edge of the Maidan camp on Independence Square.
 At around 9am, two Berkut officers were shot dead.
 Around the same time, protesters tried to push the security forces away from the Maidan and back up Instytutska Street.
 The security forces fired indiscriminately on the protesters from ground level, while snipers fired on protesters from above.
 By midday, 48 protesters had been shot dead on Instytutska Street, as had two other police officers.
-According to the newspaper Ukrainska Pravda, special forces (Berkut) and Interior Troops snipers shot at people on Maidan and/or snipers located in nearby buildings, with the special forces firing AK-47 assault rifles.
+According to the newspaper Ukrainska Pravda, special forces (Berkut) and Internal Troops snipers shot at people on Maidan and/or snipers located in nearby buildings, with the special forces firing AK-47 assault rifles.
 20 February was the bloodiest day of the clashes, with at least 21 protesters killed.

 The final death toll from these clashes in late February was 103 protesters and 13 police.
 According to Deputy Prosecutor General of Ukraine Oleh Zalisko in February, 184 people sustained gunshot wounds in Kyiv and over 750 suffered bodily injury.
 On 20 February, the (then) opposition parties (Batkivshchyna, UDAR and Svoboda) stated "To hold talks with the regime, the policies of which led to the deaths of many people, is an extremely unpleasant thing but we must do everything possible and even the impossible to prevent further bloodshed".

 On 21 February, the Maidan held a memorial for the slain protesters who they named the Heavenly Hundred.
 During the event, a mourning Lemko song "A Duckling Swims in the Tysa" was heard (« Пливе́ ка́ча по Тиси́ні…»).

 On 24 February, the Verkhovna Rada (Ukraine's parliament) decided to propose that the next Ukrainian president award the title Hero of Ukraine to protesters killed in the clashes.